Dahrii-Paul/UriPred/README.md

   -t THRESHOLD, --threshold THRESHOLD
                         Threshold: Value between 0 to 1 by default 0.6
   -m {1,2}, -- model Model
-                        Model: 1: AAC based SVM, 2: Hybrid, by default 1 -d {1,2}, --display {1,2}
+                        Model: 1: AAC based SVM, 2: ML+BLAST, 3: ML+MERCI (positive motifs) 4: Hybrid,
+                        by default 1
+  -d {1,2}, --display {1,2}
                         Display: 1:Urinary proteins, 2: All proteins, by default 2

 ```

-**Input File**: It allow users to provide input in two format; i) FASTA format (standard) (e.g. peptide.fa) and ii) Simple Format.
-In case of simple format, file should have one peptide sequence in a single line in single letter code (eg. peptide.seq).
+> **Input File**: Allows users to provide input in two format; i) FASTA format (standard) (e.g. peptide.fa). ii) If input is not in FASTA,  each line is considered to be a peptide/ Protein sequence.

+> **Output File**: If user do not name the output file, by default the output file is named as outfile.csv.
-**Output File**: Program will save result in CSV format, in case user do not provide output file name, it will be stored in outfile.csv.
+Program will save result in CSV format, in case user do not provide output file name, it will be stored in outfile.csv.

+> **Threshold**: The default threshold = 0.6 and the users may assign the threshold between 0 and 1.
-**Threshold**: User should provide threshold between 0 and 1, please note score is proportional to urinary potential of proteins/peptide.
+User should provide threshold between 0 and 1, please note score is proportional to urinary potential of proteins/peptide.

-**Models**: In this program, two models have been incorporated;
+> **Models**: The tool consists of  two models:
-  i) Model1 for predicting given input peptide/protein sequence as urinary and non-urinary peptide/proteins using SVM-RBF based on amino-acid composition of the peptide/proteins;
+>  * **i) Model-1** _predicts the given input sequences (peptide/protein) as urinary and non-urinary using SVM-RBF based on amino-acid composition of the sequences_.

-  ii) Model2 for predicting given input peptide/protein sequence as urinary and non-urinary peptide/proteins using Hybrid approach, which is the ensemble of Support Vector Machine + BLAST + MERCI.
-It combines the scores generated from machine learning (SVM), MERCI, and BLAST as Hybrid Score, and the prediction is based on Hybrid Score.
+>  * **ii) Model-2** _predicts the given input sequences (peptide/protein) as urinary and non-urinary using Hybrid approach(SVM + BLAST).
+The prediction is based on the hybrid score (combined scores of  SVM, and BLAST)_.
+>  * **iii) Model-3** _predicts the given input sequences using Hybrid approach(SVM + MERCI (positive motifs)).
+The prediction is based on the hybrid score (combined scores of  SVM, and MERCI)_.
+>  * **iv) Model-4** _predicts the given input sequences using Hybrid approach(SVM + MERCI + BLAST).
+The prediction is based on the hybrid score (combined scores of  SVM, MERCI, and BLAST)_.

 UriPred Package Files
 =======================
-It contain following files, brief description of these files given below
+The brief descriptions of the files of the tool are given below:

 LICENSE       	: License information

-envfile : This file provide the path information for BLAST and MERCI commands ,and data
-          required to run BLAST and MERCI
+envfile : The file provide the path information for BLAST and MERCI commands ,and data required to run BLAST and MERCI

-Database: This folder contains the blast database
+Database: The folder contains the blast database

-progs : This folder contains the program to run MERCI
+progs : The folder contains the program to run MERCI

-README.md     	: This file provide information about this package
+README.md     	: The file provide information about the package

 uripred.py 	: Main python program

 SVM_model        : Model file required for running Machine-learning model

-protein.fa	: Example file contain protein sequences in FASTA format
+protein.fa	: The file contain protein sequences in FASTA format

 # Reference
 Dr. Amouda's Lab